What is the meaning of Share Value?

 Does share value result in a fair method of apportionment?

-If you found this article useful, 99.co recommends 5 preparations to makes when your property is going en-bloc and en bloc sales – answering your burning questions.
+If you found this article useful, 99.co recommends 5 Preparations to Make when your Property is Going En-bloc and En bloc sales – answering your burning questions.

-Find the home of your dreams today at 99.co!
+Find the home of your dreams today on Singapore’s largest property portal 99.co !